-Responsible procurement was identified as material by our stakeholders during the materiality analysis carried out prior to setting objectives for our 2019-2021 plan.
-At the end of 2019, we started an evaluation process for our main suppliers, both in our Printing and Packaging sectors, through the EcoVadis platform.
+This group of suppliers was chosen for their importance and engagement.
 The EcoVadis sustainable procurement survey is set up to ask, among others, our suppliers about their CSR compliance, GHG emissions, energy efficiency programs and management.
 The goal of this process is to integrate environmental, social and ethical criteria into our purchasing practices, in addition to traditional performance measures.
 The suppliers' responses will allow us to highlight best practices, identify areas for improvement and identify collaboration opportunities to progress towards our sustainable development goals.
-Phase 1 of the supplier assessments will be completed by August 2020.
-Phase 2 and 3 will be launched in the next months to include a wider array of suppliers.
+Regarding the % total procurement spend, we have reached 74% for our Print sector and 34% for our Packaging sector, giving us an average of 54%.